dres-dev/DRES/README.md

 We kindly ask you to refer to the following paper in publications mentioning or employing DRES:

 > Loris Sauter, Ralph Gasser, Heiko Schuldt, Abraham Bernstein, and Luca Rossetto.
 2024.
 Performance Evaluation in Multimedia Retrieval.
-ACM Trans.
-Multimedia Comput.
-Commun.
-Appl.
-Just Accepted (October 2024). https://doi.org/10.1145/3678881
+ACM Transactions on Multimedia Computing, Communications and Applications. https://doi.org/10.1145/3678881

 **Link:** https://dl.acm.org/doi/10.1145/3678881